DataDog/hiring-engineers/answers.md

 ![ddtrace](Screenshots/ddtrace.png)

-For our app to run we'll also need `Flask`, which is a micro web framework used for Python development.
+Our app (`app.py` in this repo) will be a simple web application using a RESTful API with only an entry and 2 endpoints; `"api/apm"` and `"api/trace"`.
+In order to run it we'll also need `Flask`, which is a micro web framework used for Python web development.

     conda install flask

 ![flask](Screenshots/flask.png)

-Now we'll inject ddtrace directly into our app by adding
+Now we'll need inject ddtrace directly into our app by adding this code block below to the top of our python file.
+It's what will allow our datadog-agent to monitor our requests.

     from  ddtrace  import  config, patch_all